Year-round: Opening 7:00 AM | Closing 8:00 PM

 The busiest days are Wednesday, when the Papal Audience usually takes place, and Sunday, when the Pope recites the Angelus at 12:00 PM.

-Yes, there are several masses during the day.
-However, some masses, such as papal ones, require a free ticket that can be requested in advance.
-For more information, visit www.basilicasanpietro.va
+Yes, several Masses are celebrated throughout the day.
+However, some celebrations, such as Papal Masses, require a free admission ticket that must be requested in advance.
+For further information, please visit www.basilicasanpietro.va

 The Basilica is easily accessible by public transport.
 The nearest metro station is Ottaviano-San Pietro on line A. Several buses stop near Saint Peter's Square.